auremoser/fellowship/log/daily_log.md

 ## 3/26/14
 ###Catchup
 * worked on some international additions to the IFES graphs
+* blog post for Open News Community Call

 ###Create
 * updated worldmetrics.psd to reflect actual ushaverse
 * updated data for a third ifes graph-indicator counts by atoll? maybe impacts by atoll
 * tried to fix translation issues in IFES
 * workedto define metrics platform for Ushahidi with Vidya et al.
+* worked on cleaning up spreadsheet to port to fusion tables for BRCK
+* worked on spliting the username and cleaning it up to display in a chart

 ###Collab